 What are Sex Toys Made Of?

+Get informed with sexpert advice on Sex Toys.
 While sex toys are made from a wide variety of substances, most use the following materials:

 CyberSkin, also known as thermal plastic, is the brand name of a soft elastomer material that mimics the experience of human skin, warm and soft to the touch, yet with a firm underlying texture.
 Cyberskin or UR3 (Ultra Realistic 3.0) material toys are soft and stretchy, with a velvety texture.
 Sex toys made of these substances are more durable than latex, but also often carry higher price tags.
 If your CyberSkin (or equivalent material) ever becomes unpleasantly sticky, just give it a light dusting of cornstarch to restore its original texture.
 ONLY USE water-based lubricants on these materials as silicone or any petroleum or oil-based lubricant will destroy CyberSkin.
 Toys made of these materials are extremely porous, so sharing of toys without a condom is not safe.